Does it make sense to use LLMs for learning?

 One might still flag the following:

-- Addressing the tension between our self-hosted LLM and the commercial LLM incentivizes using the “best” model you can self-host to maximize 3) in favor of 4), and means ensuring that doing 4) is fairly inconvenient to do.
+• Addressing the tension between our self-hosted LLM and the commercial LLM incentivizes using the “best” model you can self-host to maximize 3) in favor of 4), and means ensuring that doing 4) is fairly inconvenient to do.

-- Going through steps 1) and 2) still largely relies on you having the experience to recognize that this is the right procedure.
+• Going through steps 1) and 2) still largely relies on you having the experience to recognize that this is the right procedure.
 When under time pressure, it’s still tempting to ignore 2)

-- How do you know it’s time to move to the next rung down, versus keep trying at the current rung?
+• How do you know it’s time to move to the next rung down, versus keep trying at the current rung?
 Especially given that the next rung could solve the problem (though also potentially prevent you from forming your own original solution).

-- The models are still general-purpose, meaning there is constant temptation to use them in ways that fall outside of deliberately generic suggestions
+• The models are still general-purpose, meaning there is constant temptation to use them in ways that fall outside of deliberately generic suggestions

-That being said, using LLMs only for deliberately generic suggestion will take some practice.
+But are these truly problematic?
+Since I am thinking about what the long-run effect could be I would say it depends, because those who want to thrive in a future where LLMs continue to exist would probably be wise to learn deeply rather than becoming a fleshy front-end to an LLM, and that means recognizing that sometimes good things take time.
+And so those who can recognize when an LLM is a distraction versus a genuine help will do better than those who do not.
+That being said, I think for most people, the presence of this technology is unfortunately a net negative, unless we work very hard to clear up the misunderstandings of what this technology should and should not be used for (a question of design, public ownership, and education).
+Furthermore, using LLMs only for deliberately generic suggestion will take some practice.
 Especially initially, using LLMs the way I have laid out will require significant self-awareness.
-I think this is probably a critical skill to foster in an age of automated convenience, where those in power (here, model developers) would like people to fall in line with the powerful’s interests (here, being LLM dependent and willing to pay any price).
+I think this is probably a critical skill to foster in an age of automated convenience, where those in power (here, model owners) would like people to fall in line with the powerful’s interests (here, being LLM dependent and willing to pay any price).
 If you can recognize that using a LLM widely is largely inappropriate, you will most likely be able to accomplish this behavioral change.
 The current time is unique in that we are yet to fully grasp the costs and benefits, and that will surely change.

 Parting thoughts

 In conclusion, I don’t think it makes sense to completely deny yourself of LLMs, at least when your decision is driven by wanting to improve learning outcomes.
 This is because LLMs offer learning modalities that simply did not exist in that form beforehand, like being able to receive feedback in the absence of a teacher.
 At the same time, I have argued that LLMs are extremely two-sided, so that using them in a constructive, non-self jeopardizing way actually requires significant critical thinking.
 It is tempting to argue that one should simply abstain completely if there is such a significant accountability effort involved but I do believe this essentially amounts to denying oneself a set of learning opportunities that could have been if one was only able to overcome that initial or later hurdle.
-Key to what I estimate would amount to genuinely beneficial use of LLMs is an attitude that prioritizes human-generated information wherever possible, with a keen awareness for why these sources are preferable; automated feedback is only sought in the absence of better alternatives.
-In the future, I would like to see models that are deliberately designed to fill a role as deliberately generic suggestion engines rather than answer-givers, are more specialized towards certain topic areas, and deliberately avoid anthropomorphization.
+Key to what I estimate would amount to genuinely beneficial use of LLMs is an attitude that prioritizes human-generated information wherever possible, with a keen awareness for why these sources are preferable.
+Automated feedback is only sought in the absence of better alternatives.
+In the future, I would like to see models that are specifically designed to fill a role as deliberately generic suggestion engines rather than answer-givers, are more specialized towards certain topic areas, and keenly avoid anthropomorphization.
 I believe in the future, this will be given by smaller, specialized LLMs, fine-tuned by academics rather than private corporations.
 I look forward to evaluating whether what I laid out will come to be in the next few years, or alternatively see what I got wrong.